 Friable simply means the soil crumbles easily.
 If you take up a handful of soil and make a fist then open your hand, friable soil will crumble apart.
 Friable soil is made of aggregates of humus, organic matter, and minerals.
 Friable soil is well drained and loose—not sandy and not clay; plant roots easily grow through friable soil.

 To make soil friable, add aged compost to the planting bed regularly.
 Add cow or chicken manure to the bed at least once a year.
 Soil can also be made friable with the addition of grass clippings, dry leaves, and commercial soil amendments called garden compost, garden soil, or planting mix.

 Fertile soil is soil rich in nutrients needed for plant growth.
 The major plant nutrients are nitrogen, phosphorus, and potassium.
 Plants also need micronutrients—namely iron, manganese, copper, zinc, boron, and molybdenum.
-Humus rich soil will be rich in nutrients plant can readily absorb.
+Humus-rich soil will be rich in nutrients plants can readily absorb.
 Humus is highly decomposed organic matter; organic matter that has been processed by microorganisms.

 The best way to encourage the production of humus and fertile soil is to feed your planting beds aged compost on a regular basis.
 Aged compost will still contain some organic fibers.
 When aged compost is processed—that is eaten and excreted—by soil microorganisms, soil bacteria, and worms, humus will be added to the soil and fertility increased.